Creuna-Oslo/cli/README.md

 ### Notes

-All commands except `creuna new` require a `.creunarc.json` in your project root.
-If you run `creuna new` you'll get this for free. 😎
+All commands except `creuna new` support a `.creunarc.json` in your project root.
+Having this file ensures that components are always added to the correct folder, regardless of your current directory (within the project of course).
+The boilerplate app created by `creuna new` includes this file.

 #### .creunarc.json